lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 To find the cell containing p, we can use the following naive search procedure.
 Traverse all cells in the dataset, finding the one (if any) that contains p.
 To determine whether a cell contains a point, the cell interpolation functions are evaluated for the parametric coordinates (r,s,t).
 If these coordinates lie within the cell, then p lies in the cell.
 The basic assumption here is that cells do not overlap, so that at most a single cell contains the given point p.
 To determine cells or points lying in the region surrounding p, we can traverse cells or points to see whether they lie within the region around p.
 For example, we can choose to define the region as a sphere centered at p.
 Then, if a point or the points composing a cell lie in the sphere, the point or cell is considered to be in the region surrounding p.

 These naive procedures are unacceptable for all but the smallest datasets, since they are of order O(n), where n is the number of cells or points.
 To improve the performance of searching, we need to introduce supplemental data structures to support spatial searching.
-Such structures are well-known and include MIP maps, octrees, kd-trees, and binary sphere trees (see “Bibliographic Notes” on page 315 at the end of this chapter).
+Such structures are well-known and include MIP maps, octrees, kd-trees, and binary sphere trees (see [“Bibliographic Notes”](VTKBook/08Chapter8/#813-bibliographic-notes) at the end of this chapter).

 The basic idea behind these spatial search structures is that the search space is subdivided into smaller parts, or buckets.
 Each bucket contains a list of the points or cells that lie within it.
 Buckets are organized in structured fashion so that constant or logarithmic time access to any bucket is possible.
 For example, if we assign a portion of 2D Euclidean space into a grid of n by m buckets, the location of p in a particular bucket can be determined with two subtractions and two divisions: a constant time access.
 Similarly, the location of p in a nonuniformly subdivided octree is determined in logarithmic time, since recursive insertion into octant children is required.
 Once the bucket is found, the search is then limited to the points or cells contained within it.
 In a properly designed spatial search structure, the number of points or cells in a bucket is a small portion of the total number of cells and less than a fixed value.
 Thus, the time to search within a bucket can be bounded by a fixed constant.
 The result is that introducing spatial search structures reduces search times to a maximum O(log n), or better yet O(n).